mrgreentech/pam/src/homepage.md

                 sg-Hero-Img>
         </div>
         <h2 sg-Hero-Punchline pam-typography="display">
-            CSS library with an opinion
+            CSS with an opinion
         </h2>
         <p pam-typography="subheading">
-            Let us present our take on an opiniated CSS library.
             It's skinny, bold and easy to use.
         </p>
     </header>
     <div sg-Hero-Cta>